 The keynote speaker is Steven Fielding, Professor in the School of Politics and International Relations.

 Papers are invited for a one-day workshop aimed at exploring the interconnectivity of culture and politics.
 Cultural output over the centuries has come to both influence and be influenced by politics and social issues.
 Literature, art, music, film and television, graphic novels, and even more recent phenomena such as web series and internet channels have come to play a significant role in our understanding of the political zeitgeist.
 With this influence in mind, interested participants are invited to send in proposals for any of the following:

 Send your proposal of no more than 500 words as a Word document or PDF file to email@example.com and firstname.lastname@example.org.

 Please include your name, paper/presentation/piece title, course, year of study (if applicable), department, university and contact details in your proposal.
 We are unable to provide any travel or accommodation bursaries, but there will be food and refreshments available on the day.
 Details regarding dietary requirements, travel and accommodation recommendations will be sent to successful applicants.

-The deadline for all proposals is 12 noon on Friday 24 March 2017.
-All proposals will be responded to, with successful applicants being informed of the decision by 7 April 2017.
+The deadline for all proposals is 12 noon on Sunday 15 April 2018.
+All proposals will be responded to.